turingschool/backend-curriculum-site/module1/projects/date_night.markdown

 * Understanding how binary search trees work to store and find data
 * Testing components in isolation and in combination
 * Use and implement iteration or recursion techniques
+* Measure test coverage with a tool such as SimpleCov

 ## Overview